Frequently Asked Questions

 Is there a mandatory charge for this?

-All online Stayaway events may be viewed free of charge.
-One of the main goals behind Stayaway is to help our performers financially through a period in which their income has been substantially reduced, so we encourage you to tip them generously.
+Most online Stayaway events, including our Tuesday/Friday concerts and all of our workshops, may be viewed free of charge.
+One of the main goals behind Stayaway is to help our performers financially through a period in which their income has been substantially reduced, so we encourage you to tip them generously when viewing these free events.
 Tips are entirely voluntary and 100% of all tip money goes directly to the performer.
-Instructions and links for tipping will be given in the chat feed and possibly also directly by the performer in their video feed.
+Instructions and links for tipping will be given in the chat feed and possibly also by the performer in their video feed.
 Please consider all the money you are saving by not driving, not going out to eat before or after the show and not paying an admission charge to get into this concert, and give some of that back to the performer if you can.
+We occasionally host Special Concerts on other weekdays for which tickets are sold in advance.
+These will be clearly identified as such in their individual listings, which will contain a link for ticket orders.
 Thank You.

 Why does the user interface seem to be different for every Stayaway concecrt I attend?
 Can’t you standardize on a consistent user experience?